You already have so much to deal with; you don’t need to be judged or misunderstood, too. Here’s what you can do about the stigma of having diabetes.

 It’s hard enough dealing with what can be a debilitating disease without having to cope with other people’s misconceptions about it as well.

 But the reality is that the stigma connected to diabetes is alive and well, as you probably know if you have the disease.
-There are ways, however to cope, both to help yourself psychologically and to suppress the stigma within your social sphere.
+There are ways, however, to cope — both to help yourself psychologically and to suppress the stigma within your social sphere.

-Meanwhile, here are some tips you can keep in mind to help yourself.
-The first is to remember that you have nothing to hide or feel guilty about.
-Yes, that’s easy to say and harder to believe, but it’s a first step in clearing your mind of the mental burden you carry around day after day.
+It’s easier said than done and harder to believe.
+But knowing you don’t have to hide or feel guilty is a first step in clearing your mind of the mental burden you carry around day after day.

 Some dietitians or nutritionists will recommend carbohydrate counting, since carbs can raise your blood sugar.
-They also are an essential part of a healthy diet and are naturally the body’s fuel.
-A diabetes nutrition expert at your local hospital or from the ADA can help design a plan that works for you, the individual, if you want to delve more deeply into what and how you eat.
+They are also an essential part of a healthy diet and your body’s natural fuel.
+A diabetes nutrition expert at your local hospital or from the American Diabetes Association (ADA) can help design a plan that works for you if you want to delve more deeply into what and how you eat.

 The ADA says that tactic not only doesn’t work but also makes people who experience it less likely to lose weight and avoid physical activity, both of which can make diabetes worse.

 The ADA encourages people who have concerns for you to ask that you join them at the gym and praise you for the healthy choices you make on your own.
 Such information helps you remind cruel people that there more positive ways they can help.
 Otherwise, you don’t need their advice or “help.”

 - Talking about your diabetes so others understand the condition

 - Letting go of guilt, fear, and shame that can lead to depression and prevent you from taking care of yourself